tedneward/Azgaarnoth/Classes/Warlock.md

 ### Spellcasting Focus
 You can use an arcane focus as a spellcasting focus for your warlock spells.

+### Spell Versatility
+Whenever you finish a long rest, you can replace one spell you learned from this Pact Magic feature with another spell from the warlock spell list.
+The new spell must be the same level as the spell you replace.

 ## Eldritch Invocations
 In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.